nimakaviani/managed-delivery-k8s-plugin/README.md

 ## Build and Test

 ### Build and Install Locally
-run `./gradlew releaseBundle` and copy the created zip file to `/opt/plugin/keel` or your plugin folder of choice.
+Run `./gradlew releaseBundle` and copy the created zip file, ` build/distributions/managed-delivery-k8s-plugin*.zip`, to `/opt/plugin/keel` or your plugin folder of choice.
 Make sure that the folder is writable for the plugin to be unzipped in.
 Enable the plugin by copying the snippet below to your `keel.yml` config file: